Pre-Health Studies Program

 Students interested in medical, veterinary, dental, pharmacy, and physician assistant programs, as well as many other health professions, will need a core foundation in biology and chemistry.
 The courses that you need to take include laboratories.
 For biology, you will need BIOL 160 Introduction to Organismal Biology (fall semester) and BIOL 161 Introduction to Cell and Molecular Biology (spring semester).
 For chemistry, you should start with CHEM 107 Principles of Chemistry (fall semester) and CHEM 108 Principles of Chemistry and Quantitative Analysis (spring semester).
 Please note that CHEM 107 is a prerequisite for CHEM 108, so beginning the sequence in the spring is not an option.
 These career paths also require a semester or two of organic chemistry and, usually, two semesters of physics.
 To enroll in PHYS 211 Principles of Physics, students must have completed or be enrolled in Calculus I. Students may also need courses in English composition and literature, nutrition, psychology, and sociology.
 For specific course recommendations for particular health professions, see the course worksheet links on the Pre-Health Course Worksheets page.

 It is strongly recommended that students interested in the medical and health professions meet with one of the Pre-Health Program advisors no later than their sophomore year and continue to meet periodically.
 This contact will help ensure that students complete the specific requirements for the programs to which they intend to submit applications, since each program and institution has varying admissions requirements.
 Note that particularly strong graduating grade-point averages, shadowing, leadership demonstrations, and volunteering/community service are required for competitive applications to professional schools.

-All forms and questions regarding the CHP process should be directed to the CHP Chair, Dr. Shelli Waetzig.
+All forms and questions regarding the HPAC process should be directed to the HPAC Chair, Dr. Shelli Waetzig.
 General advising questions can be directed to either Dr. Waetzig or Dr. Cok.